Sierra Nevada: Thorough exploration

 The Gold Rush populated the western foothills of the Sierra Nevada, but even by 1860, most of the Sierra was unexplored.
 The state legislature authorized the California Geological Survey to officially explore the Sierra (and survey the rest of the state).
 Josiah Whitney was appointed to head the survey.
 Men of the survey, including William H. Brewer, Charles F. Hoffmann and Clarence King, explored the backcountry of what would become Yosemite National Park in 1863.
 In 1864, they explored the area around Kings Canyon.
 In 1869, John Muir started his wanderings in the Sierra Nevada range, and in 1871, King was the first to climb Mount Langley, mistakenly believing he had summited Mount Whitney, the highest peak in the range.
-In 1873, Mount Whitney was climbed for the first time by 3 men from Lone Pine, CA on a fishing trip.
+In 1873, Mount Whitney was climbed for the first time by 3 men from Lone Pine, California, on a fishing trip.
 From 1892 to 1897 Theodore Solomons made the first attempt to map a route along the crest of the Sierra.

 Other people finished exploring and mapping the Sierra.
 Bolton Coit Brown explored the Kings River watershed in 1895–1899.
 Joseph N. LeConte mapped the area around Yosemite National Park and what would become Kings Canyon National Park.
 James S. Hutchinson, a noted mountaineer, climbed the Palisades (1904) and Mount Humphreys (1905).
 By 1912, the USGS published a set of maps of the Sierra Nevada, and the era of exploration was over.